Meet Coyote, an Indigenous “Legend”

 The legend of Coyote also gave way to so-called Coyote Markers, or balancing rock monuments that mark territorial boundaries.
 Each marker has its own story, and its own lesson from Coyote.
 As a spiritual people, British Columbia’s First Nations have a special place in their mythology and their hearts for the legend of Coyote.

-Each of these culturally significant ‘legends’ was nominated by an Aboriginal tourism operator working in their community.
-Watch for new episodes in the series to come out over the next 10 weeks.
+Each of these culturally significant ‘legends’ was nominated by an Indigenous tourism operator working in their community.